cosmon-collaboration/nn_c103_analysis/luscher/README.md

 ```

 The analysis proceeds in 3 steps:
 - [single nucleon stability study](#single-nucleon)
 - [two nucleon stability study](#two-nucleon)
 - phase shift analysis

+The analysis code requires a few Python libraries to work.
+The version of each library with which this code has been tested are
+- numpy: 1.23.5
+- scipy: 1.10.0
+- matplotlib
+- h5py: 3.7.0
+- gvar: 11.11.1
+- lsqfit: 13.0

 ## Single Nucleon